-34 The B4 School Check is the final core Well-Child/Tamariki Ora check, which children receive at age four.
+22 The B4 School Check is the final core Well-Child/Tamariki Ora check, which children receive at age four.
 It is free, and includes vision, hearing, oral health, height and weight.
 The check allows health concerns to be identified and addressed early in a child's development.
-35 The high needs grouping includes Māori, Pacific and children living in High Deprivation areas.

-36 This measure is the newly introduced national Raising Healthy Kids health target.
+23 The high needs grouping includes Māori, Pacific and children living in High Deprivation areas.
+24 This measure is the newly introduced national Raising Healthy Kids health target.

-37 A HEEADSSS assessment is free and provided to Year 9 students to allow health concerns to be identified and addressed early.
+25 A HEEADSSS assessment is free and provided to Year 9 students to allow health concerns to be identified and addressed early.
 The assessment covers: Home, Education/Employment, Eating, Activities, Drugs, Sexuality, Suicide and Safety.

-38 The cervical and breast screening measures refer to national screening programmes and standards as set to align to the national targets.
+26 The cervical and breast screening measures refer to national screening programmes and standards as set to align to the national targets.
 Results differ (1%) from those previously published having been updated to reflect the now available result at June 2015.

-39 'Reached' is defined as those children fully immunised, as well as those whose parents have been contacted and provided advice and support to enable them to make informed choices for their children but have chosen to decline immunisations or opt off the NIR.
-40 The Human Papillomavirus (HPV) vaccination aims to protect young women from HPV infection and the risk of developing cervical cancer later in life.
+27 'Reached' is defined as those children fully immunised, as well as those whose parents have been contacted and provided advice and support to enable them to make informed choices for their children but have chosen to decline immunisations or opt off the NIR.

+28 The Human Papillomavirus (HPV) vaccination aims to protect young women from HPV infection and the risk of developing cervical cancer later in life.
 The vaccination programme currently consists of three vaccinations and is free to young women under 20 years of age.
 Around 150 women are diagnosed with cervical cancer and 50 women die from it each year in New Zealand.
-The baseline is the percentage of girls born in 2001 receiving
+The baseline is the percentage of girls born in 2001 receiving Dose 3 and the target for 2016/17 is for girls born in 2003 completing the programme.

-7.2 Early detection and management services
+6.2 Early detection and management services